 Any holes and gaps have to be filled with latex or resin filler and then sanded when dry.
 Overall, you have to sand the surface three times, every time with different grit sandpaper, finishing with the finest one.
 After you are ready with sanding, continue with sweeping the floor with a push broom and then vacuum thoroughly.
 Finish this up by using a tack cloth to pick up the finest dust left.
 It is very important to make sure that the surface is as clean as possible.

 Water popping technique

 What water popping means is a technique that involves applying water to the floor with a wet rag.
-This is done because it opens the grain and allow wood to take the stain much darker for more intensive pigmentation.
-Simply be sure that if you use this technique, you have to let the floor to dry completely, before continuing with staining.
+This is done because it opens the grain and allows the wood to take the stain much darker for more intensive pigmentation.
+Simply be sure that if you use this technique, you have to let the floor dry completely, before continuing with staining.

-Whatever wood flooring stain you have choose, make sure you always read the manufacturer’s instructions and recommendations and follow them for best results.
-Take in account that the on-site condition may affect the dry time.
+Whatever wood flooring stain you have chosen, make sure you always read the manufacturer’s instructions and recommendations and follow them for the best results.
+Take into account that the on-site condition may affect the dry time.
 Be sure the area you are staining is ventilated as much as possible.
-While you are staining, in order to keep color consistency, remember to stir the stain while you are working, this will ensure uniform pigmentation of the surface.
+While you are staining, in order to keep colour consistency, remember to stir the stain while you are working, this will ensure uniform pigmentation of the surface.
 Apply stain with rags, sponges or rollers and always go in the direction of the grain.
 When you cover the whole space, wait for 5 to 10 minutes and remove the excess stain with clean rugs.
-The longer you leave stain to soak, the darker the color will be.
+The longer you leave a stain to soak, the darker the colour will be.
 Once the stain is dry, be sure to cover it with a few layers of polyurethane, so you can make it extra long-lasting.